 3. Something To Wear

-Every year, my grandma would buy us a heap of new clothes for Christmas.
+Every year, my grandma would buy us heaps of new clothes for Christmas.

-I think that all of us have gotten socks and shirts for Christmas at some point!
+I think all of us have gotten socks and shirts for Christmas at some point!

 So that is where “Something to wear” comes in!

 Get your child something to wear.
 It doesn’t have to be socks and shirts, it can be something special and/or to accessorise!

 All you have to do is to be creative, and the options open up!

 - Shoes that they have been wanting for ages